Plain English Summary

 Behavioural problems affect 5-10% of children, and children with established behavioural problems are at risk of significantly worse outcomes throughout their life.
 Parenting has been identified as a key mechanism of risk in the development of behavioural problems.
 Interventions (or treatments) that work with caregivers to improve parenting have been found to reduce behavioural problems, and have the potential to improve parental wellbeing.
 These interventions predominantly target mothers, despite accumulating evidence that interventions targeting two caregivers can be more effective than those involving just one.
 The proposed intervention, Video-Feedback Intervention to Promote Positive Parenting and Sensitive Discipline (ViPP-SD) is a brief video-feedback intervention derived from attachment and social learning theories.
-This is the first large-scale trial to test ViPP-SD in the UK.
+This is the first large-scale study to test ViPP-SD in the UK.
 A key innovation is the extension of VIPP-SD to include both parents.
-The aim of the trial is to evaluate the effectiveness and cost-effectiveness of ViPP-SD in preventing enduring (long lasting) behavioural problems in young children aged 12-36 months.
+The aim of the study is to assess the effectiveness and cost-effectiveness of ViPP-SD in preventing enduring (long lasting) behavioural problems in young children aged 12-36 months.

 Who can participate?

-Parents of young children aged 12-36 months at risk of behavioural difficulties.
+Parents of young children aged 12-36 months at risk of behavioural difficulties